-It is the long, rocky island lying in front of the natural harbor of Pylos and it acts as a breakwater.
+It is the long, rocky island lying in front of the natural harbour of Pylos, and it acts as a breakwater.

-In 424 BC the Peloponnesian War was going through its seventh year.
-Demosthenes, with a brilliant, strategic but risky plan, managed to exclude a large part of the Spartan army on the Sfakteria Island.
-The Spartans negotiated a truce, but the terms of the Athenians were very tough.
-The negotiations fell through and the island became the place of the Spartan massacre.
+In 424 BC, the Peloponnesian War was going through its seventh year.
+With a brilliant, strategic, but risky plan, Demosthenes managed to exclude a large part of the Spartan army on the Sfakteria Island.
+The Spartans negotiated a truce, but the terms of the Athenians were callous.
+The negotiations fell through, and the island became the place of the Spartan massacre.

-Two years before the naval battle of Navarino, Sfaktiria became a battle ground between the Turkish-Egyptians on the one hand and the Greeks and Philhellenes on the other.
-On 16th April 1825, Ibrahim came against a thousand Greeks and foreigners who were defending the island.
-The battle was uneven and Ibrahim prevailed by killing most of them while very few managed to escape.
+Two years before the naval battle of Navarino, Sfaktiria became a battleground between the Turkish-Egyptians on the one hand and the Greeks and Philhellenes on the other.
+On 16th April 1825, Ibrahim came against a thousand Greeks and foreigners defending the island.
+The battle was uneven, and Ibrahim prevailed by killing most of them while very few managed to escape.

 Thus, Ibrahim established his dominance in the region, at least until October 20th and the Navarino Naval Battle, when he was defeated by the smallest but more experienced fleet of allies.

-You can also reach the island by boat from Pylos and visit the heroes memorials dedicated to the victims of the battles.
+You can also reach the island by boat from Pylos and Gialova and visit the heroes' memorials dedicated to the victims of the battles.